Rod, I Love Making Wine.

 Then there’s making wine that shows the hand of the winemaker.
 It has a signature or fingerprint stamped all over it and running through it.
 It’s a house-style.

 There’s also the kind of winemaking that reveals more about where the wine came from.
 It’s difficult to grow grapes like that.
-And it’s impossible to make wine like that if you haven’t managed to find a site to grow grapes like that, that’s then managed well for the purpose.
+And it’s impossible to make wine if you haven’t managed to find a site to grow grapes that’s managed well for the purpose.

 What I now know, having worked for a really successful well organised wine company like Villa Maria, is what it’s like to have the perfect winemaking job.
 Perfect in that most of the hard work has been done.
 The business has been developing for 50 years to get to a point where success is almost guaranteed.
 All the pieces are there to be assembled.